1/Thursday

 Monthly Gathering

-The location of our May Monthly Gathering was the Rolling Meadows Community Center
+It’s the 60th Anniversary of Chicago Area Mensa!!
+The location of our May Monthly Gathering is the Rolling Meadows Community Center

 3705 Pheasant Dr. in Rolling Meadows.Games and hospitality are in the spacious auditorium, with overflow space in the lobby.
 The speaker event is in the Card Room.
-A Parents-Kids Play Room is available after the Mensa Test.
 Park in the NW lot behind the building and use Entrance K (near inner corner).
 Please note that we have this venue only until midnight, so plan accordingly.
 This gathering is open to the public.
 So if you’re interested in learning more about Chicago Mensa, come join us.
 There is an admissions fee to help cover costs (major credit cards accepted).
+Members, RSVP via Meetup to let your friends know you’re going to be there.

 Test:5 PM.Business Meeting:5 PM.Game room opens:6 PM.Program:7:30 PM.Refreshments:8:30 PM - Midnight.The CAM Executive Committee has allocated GOBS funds to be used for the reimbursement of either or Uber ridesharing services from/to the Arlington Park METRA station.
 Details are on our Monthly Gathering page.